ryandward/sgrna_design/README.rst

 This set of instructions is meant to be used as a guide to automate the workflow for designing guides.
 However, the script **build_sgrna_library.py** is available for advanced users to incorporate into their own scripts.

-These sgRNA design scripts are forked from https://github.com/traeki/sgrna_design.
-These have been modified to yield zero-based output, with coordinates corresponding to the genome of reference.
+These sgRNA design scripts are forked from initial work provided by John S. Hawkins (https://github.com/traeki/sgrna_design).
 Additionally, NCBI Entrez Direct Utilities commands have been given as suggestions.